LPardue/h2-grows-a-beard/draft-pardue-httpbis-h2-plus-plus.md

 In a multiplexed protocol like HTTP/2 Plus Plus, prioritizing allocation of bandwidth and computation resources to streams can be critical to attaining good performance.
-A poor prioritization scheme can result in HTTP/2 providing poor performance.
+A poor prioritization scheme can result in HTTP/2 Plus Plus providing poor performance.
 With no parallelism at the TCP layer, performance could be significantly worse than HTTP/1.1.

 It is RECOMMENDED that endpoints use the Extensible Priorities scheme
 {{!PRIORITIES=RFC9218}}.

 ## Error Handling

-HTTP/2 framing permits two classes of errors:
+HTTP/2 Plus Plus framing permits two classes of errors:

  * An error condition that renders the entire connection unusable is a connection error.